thaliaarchi/cv/cv.md

 ## Summary

-I am applying to PhD programs in programming languages and systems software.

-In particular, program transformation and analysis interest me, including compiler mid-end design, rewrite rules, and verifying correctness.
-I have built multiple compilers and worked professionally on the GraalVM compiler.
-I am effective with many programming languages, including Rust, Coq, Go, and C.
+I am applying to PhD programs in programming languages and systems software, with a focus on program transformation, compiler optimization, and formal verification.
+My goal is to advance research in composable, verifiable, and scalable compiler infrastructures.
+I have built several compilers, worked professionally on the GraalVM compiler, and am proficient in many languages including Rust, Coq, Go, and C.

 ## Education